jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 **NOTE** If (when) you find and fix bugs in your other assignments you may need to run `mvn install` again to install the fixed version into your local repository.

-**NOTE** The starter project is configure to use the model solutions for the lexical-analyzer and symbol-table.
-You will need to change this in the `pom.xml` file to use your

 ## Continuous Integrationg with Travis-CI